Greenwich Peninsula: Redevelopment since the 1990s

 In addition to the construction of the Millennium Dome, new roads were built on the eastern side of the peninsula in anticipation of new developments.
 New riverside walkways, cycle paths and public artworks were also created, including Antony Gormley's Quantum Cloud and Richard Wilson's A Slice of Reality.
 (In 2015, these were among five North Greenwich artworks incorporated into The Line, a public sculpture trail spanning the River Thames.)

 Two phases of Greenwich Millennium Village, a mixed-tenure residential development designed by architect Ralph Erskine, with a primary school, a medical centre, a nature reserve with associated education centre have been completed.
 A Holiday Inn hotel was also built nearby, and the Greenwich Yacht Club was relocated to a new site south-east of the Dome.

 North Greenwich tube station on the Jubilee line opened in 1999.
 It is one of the largest London Underground stations and also has a bus station.
 The North Greenwich Pier offering commuter boat services to other parts of London, both east and west, is located on the Thames on the east side of the peninsula.

 In 2004 outline planning permission was granted for further large-scale redevelopment of the site, including over 10,000 further homes, some facing the river or overlooking the park, 3500000 sqft of office space and the conversion of the Millennium Dome into an indoor arena, renamed The O_{2}, which was used as a London 2012 venue.
 South of The O_{2}, new public realms were created, Peninsula Square and Green Place.
 To the east of Peninsula Square is Ravensbourne University London, which relocated to Greenwich Peninsula in September 2010.
 In 2011, the university's campus won an award in the Royal Institute of British Architects (RIBA) Awards for London.
 From a shortlist of 55 schemes, the Ravensbourne building won the education and community category.

 To the south east of the square, the six storey 14 Pier Walk building houses offices for Transport for London.
 Adjacent to this is the 11 storey 6 Mitre Passage office building.
 New restaurants and shops have opened facing onto Peninsula Square and Green Place.

 Transport for London constructed a cable car over the River Thames just before the 2012 Summer Olympics began.
 This runs from a riverside station south-east of the O_{2} over the river to the Royal Victoria Dock west of the ExCeL Centre.

-Adjacent to the cable car terminus was a large temporary building housing the London Soccer Dome, formerly the David Beckham Academy.
-This opened in 2005 but closed in 2014, with the main structures being dismantled, transported and re-erected in Southend; the site is intended for residential use.
-Approximately 400 m further south, at the western end of River Way, is the Pilot Inn public house, which, along with the adjacent housing terrace, is among the oldest remaining buildings on the peninsula.
+From 2005 to 2014, adjacent to the cable car terminus, a large temporary building housed the London Soccer Dome, formerly the David Beckham Academy.
+This was dismantled and transported to Southend for re-erection, though the structures were ultimately not reused.
+The site is intended for residential use.